 - Will your newsletter be heavily designed or mostly plain text?

-Before you send your newsletter out to the masses, think carefully about your subject line—it’s the first thing your subscribers will see before they open and read your email.
-To write a good subject line:
+Before you send your newsletter out to the masses, think carefully about your subject line—it’s the first thing your subscribers will see when your email lands in their inbox.

 - Keep it short and sweet—under 50 characters is best